 The concrete syntax of the SMT-LIB language is defined by means of BNF-style production rules.
 In the concrete syntax notation, terminals are written in typewriter font, as in false, while syntactic categories (non-terminals) are written in slanted font and enclosed in angular brackets, as in $\langle term \rangle$.
 In the production rules, the meta-operators ::= and | are used as usual in BNF.
 Also, as usual, the meta-operators and + denote zero, respectively, one, or more repetitions of their argument.
-We use n and n+1 instead of and + when we want to indicate that multiple occurrences to the latter operators have the same number of repetitions.
+We use n and n+1 instead of and + when we want to relate the number of repetitions in several occurrences of the latter operators.
 We use the notation d{dec} (resp., e{hex}) to represent the Unicode character with decimal code d (resp., hexadecimal code e).
 Remember that the US-ASCII character with code d < 128 is also the Unicode character d{dec} .
 Examples of concrete syntax expressions are provided in shaded boxes like the following.